pacman128/pcasm/README.md

 # PC Assembly Language book

-This repo contains the LaTeX source of my popular 32-bit 80x86 assembly language book.
+This repo contains the LaTeX source of my 32-bit 80x86 assembly language book and the translations.

-You need LaTeX installed with all extra packages.
+You need LaTeX installed with all extra packages to create the PDF from these files.
 On Ubuntu, I needed to install the *texlive-latex-base* and *texlive-latex-extra* packages.

 To generate the PDF file, go to the latex/english directory and type: